You are here

 Essex v.
 Kobach (Kathryn H. Vratil, D. Kan.
 5:12-cv-4046)

-Kansas was the last state to redraw district lines in light of the 2010 census, and a voter filed a federal action for court-drawn districts on May 3, 2012, a little over a month in advance of candidate filing deadlines.
-After a day-and-a-half bench trial, a three-judge court issued new district lines for congressional seats, the state legislature, and the state board of education on June 7.
+Kansas was the last state to redraw district lines in light of the 2010 census, and a voter filed a federal action for court-drawn districts on May 3, 2012, a little over one month before candidate filing deadlines.
+After a day-and-a-half bench trial, a three-judge district court issued new district lines for congressional seats, the state legislature, and the state board of education on June 7.
 The court awarded the plaintiff and some intervenors $379,447.15 in attorney fees and expenses.

 Topics: Malapportionment; three-judge court; intervention; attorney fees.